CALM-LMU/YeastMateDocs/docs/settings.md

 # ![Screenshot](imgs/backends.png)

-* ```Run local IO backend:``` If you run the IO backend not locally, you can uncheck this setting and set the external IP and port.
+* ```Run local IO backend:``` If you run the IO backend on a remote server, you can uncheck this setting and set the external IP and port.

-* ```Run local detection backend:``` If you run the detection backend not locally, you can uncheck this setting and set the external IP and port.
+* ```Run local detection backend:``` If you run the detection backend on a remote server, you can uncheck this setting and set the external IP and port.

-* If you run the detection backend locallym you can set some additional settings.
+* If you run the detection backend locally, you can set some additional settings.
 If you run it manually, you can set these settings via command-line arguments.

     * ```Run local detection backend on GPU or CPU:``` You can set the device the detection model runs on here.

-* ```Set path to model weight file:``` If you re-trained the detection model, you can set the path to your own config and model weights files.
+    * ```Set path to model configuration/weight file:``` If you re-trained the detection model, you can set the path to your own config and model weights files.

 ## Detection settings